sigpwned/discourse/README.md

 * `PropertyParameter` -- A named [system property](https://docs.oracle.com/javase/8/docs/api/java/lang/System.html#getProperty-java.lang.String-) pulled from Java system properties

 Environment and Property parameters can both be optional or required.

+### Collections

+Discourse allows users to capture multiple values for some parameter types.
+In the default configuration, any option or positional parameter with a type of `List<T>`, `Set<T>`, `SortedSet<T>`, or `T[]` will automatically capture multiple values of type `T`.
+For example, this configuration captures multiple values of type `String` for option `-o`:

+    @Configurable
+    public String CollectionsExample {
+        @OptionParameter(shortName="o")
+        public List<String> options;
+    }

+For positional parameters, only the last position is allowed to be a collection type.
+Otherwise, the configuration will generate a `InvalidCollectionParameterPlacementConfigurationException`.

+Users can specify their own collection types by registering a new `ValueSinkFactory` in the `CommandBuilder` instance using a `Module`.

+### Custom Types

+Discourse allows users to deserialize values of any type from command arguments.
+The built-in deserializers support all primitive, boxed, and enum types, as well as Java 8 date types, `File`, `Path`, and any class with a `fromString` deserialization method.

+Users can deserialize custom types by registering a new `ValueDeserializerFactory` in the `CommandBuilder` instance using a `Module`, or by implementing a `fromString` deserialization method in the custom type.

+### Subcommands

+Discourse allows users to structure the CLI interface with subcommands.
+For example:

+    @Configurable(
+        subcommands = {
+            @Subcommand(discriminator = "foo", configurable = FooMultiExample.class),
+            @Subcommand(discriminator = "bar", configurable = BarMultiExample.class)})
+    public abstract static class MultiExample {
+        @OptionParameter(shortName = "o", longName = "option")
+        public String option;
+    }

+    @Configurable(discriminator = "foo")
+    public static class FooMultiExample extends MultiExample {
+        @OptionParameter(shortName = "a", longName = "alpha")
+        public String alpha;

+        @PositionalParameter(position = 0, required = true)
+        public int position0;
+    }

+    @Configurable(discriminator = "bravo")
+    public static class BarMultiExample extends MultiExample {
+        @OptionParameter(shortName = "b", longName = "bravo")
+        public String bravo;
+    }

+This example configuration would accept the following valid commands:

+* `foo -o value -a value 10` -- Returns an instance of `FooMultiExample`
+* `bar -o value -b value` -- Returns an instance of `BarMultiExample`

+Note that the first value on either command line is the "discriminator" value that selects the appropriate "subcommand" object.
+All subsequent values are used to populate the selected subcommand object.

+The subcommand types (here, `FooMultiExample` and `BarMultiExample`) must extend the "root" configuration type (here, `MultiExample`).
+The parameters of each subcommand object are the union of all the parameters in the subcommand object and in the root configuration object.

 ## Unsupported Command Line Styles